Mid-quantile regression for discrete responses: Introduction

 In this paper, we build on mid-quantiles \citep{Parzen1993} to introduce an alternative estimation approach for conditional quantiles of discrete responses.
 Sample mid-quantiles, which are based on essentially the same idea of the mid-$p$-value \citep{Lancaster1961}, offer a unifying theory for quantile estimation with continuous or discrete variables and are well-behaved asymptotically \citep{Ma2011}.
 In our approach, we develop a two-step estimator that can be applied to a large variety of discrete responses, including binary, ordinal, and count variables, and is shown to have good theoretical properties.
-In a simulation study and in real data analyses, we gather empirical evidence that conditional mid-quantile estimation is more stable and efficient than jittering.
+In a simulation study, we gather empirical evidence that conditional mid-quantile estimation is more efficient than jittering.
 However, this evidence is contextual and may not be generalizable.

 The rest of the paper is organized as follows.
-In the next section we discuss modeling, estimation, and theoretical properties of conditional mid-quantile estimators.
+In the next section we discuss modeling, estimation, and theoretical properties of conditional mid-quantile estimators, with technical details on inference given in Appendix~\ref{sec:A}.
 In Section~\ref{sec:3}, we report the results of a simulation study to assess bias and efficiency of the proposed estimator, as well as confidence interval coverage.
-In Section~\ref{sec:4}, we illustrate two real data applications, one on global terrorism and the other on prescription drugs in the United States.
-We conclude with final remarks in Section \ref{sec:5}.
+We also illustrate an application to data on prescription drugs use in the United States.
+We conclude with final remarks in Section \ref{sec:4}.